node-class-may-2023/ComIT_Node/html.md

 * To specify a video source, use either the **src** attribute or the **source** element (the browser will choose the most suitable one)
 * Different browsers might support different media types
   * H264: Internet Explorer & Safari
-  * WebM: Android, Chrome, Firefox y Opera
+  * WebM: Android, Chrome, Firefox and Opera
 * For a list of supported formats you can see the [MDN supported media formats guide](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats)
 * Each browser will show the player in a different way
 * Also we can still use flash plugin to reach more users